huapohen/NNAVM/README.md

-1.  implement H and warp use pytorch
+1.  implement Homography and Warp use pytorch
 2.  generate fake data, which used for training End-to-End AVM